qaudfuture/parkNow/README.md

 #To install pod install
 npx pod-install ios

 #IOS
 #To run the app 🏃‍♂️
-yarn ios
+npm ios

 #To run on iPhone 14 simulator 🏃‍♂️
-yarn ios:14
+npm ios:14

 #To clean ios 🚨
-yarn clean:ios
+npm clean:ios

 ☎️ Android

 #To run on android 🏃‍♂️
-yarn android
+npm android

 #To build android release apk 🛠️
-yarn android:release
+npm android:release

 #To clean android 🚨
-yarn clean:android
+npm clean:android